Siqi4766/Leaky_Integrate_and_Fire_LIF_neuron/README.md

 # Intro
 This is a computational neuroscience project implementing and exploring the **Leaky Integrate-and-Fire (LIF)** neuron model.
-It was developed through the _Neuromatch Academy_ curriculum.
+It was developed based on the _Neuromatch Academy_ curriculum.
 While _Neuromatch_ provides step-by-step guidance, I consolidated those steps into a object-oriented Python simulation (`LIFNeurons` class).

 The goal of this project is to:
 - Practice basic Python scripting in neuron modeling